Edgar-Donk/tkinter.ttk.style/README.md

 notice that the diagonal line has a larger spacing between pixel centres than either the vertical or horizontal lines.
 This means that diagonal lines will appear to be slightly lighter with no other change.

 There are several approaches we may use to perform antialiasing.
-The simplest is to make the image larger then resize to the original size applying a resampling filter such as bicubic or lanczos (formerly known as antialias in PIL), this creates some differently coloured pixels as we have already noticed in comboarrow-n.png.
-When applying this to a similar image you will notice that the antialias pixels are not as intense as the original image, this is a function of the image layout.
-The other effect that this method has is that the colour is leached out of the existing lines, noticeably with the diagonal lines and the ends of the horizontal and vertical lines, both these effects are unwanted particurly on the diagonal lines.
+The simplest is to draw the image larger then resize to the original size applying a resampling filter such as bicubic or lanczos (formerly known as antialias in PIL), this creates some differently coloured pixels as we have already notice exist in comboarrow-n.png.
+When applying this to a similar image you will notice that the antialias pixels might not be as intense as the original image, this is a function of the image layout.
+The other effect that this method has is that the colour is leached out of the existing lines, noticeably with the diagonal lines and the ends of the horizontal and vertical lines, both these effects are unwanted particurly on the diagonal lines where we need to maintain the colour.

-Another promising approach would be to use an application that already has an option to create antialiased lines.
+Another promising approach might be to use an application that already has an option to create antialiased lines.
 We could use applications such as aggdraw or cv2, unfortunately tkinter canvas has no such option.
-Testing aggdraw it has the advantage that it creates antialiased lines as required, so vertical and horizontal lines can be left aliased, the antialiased lines create pixels similar to those that occurred when the diagonal image was enlarged and reduced with a resampling filter.
-Unfortunately the colours are much the same as before, so the effect of antialiasing is lost.
+Testing aggdraw it has the advantage that it creates antialiased lines as required, so vertical and horizontal lines can be left aliased, the antialiased lines create pixels similar to those that occurred when the diagonal image was drawn large then reduced with a resampling filter.
+Unfortunately the colours are not intense enough, so the effect of antialiasing is lost.
 The next problem occurred when trying to antialias an arrow, the lines did not follow the original scheme and the arrow tip increased from one pixel to two pixels wide creating a noticeably worse looking arrow.

-Using cv2 (cv3) the antialias pixels were more intense in colour but the antialiased line was foreshortened - in fact small lines of 3 or 4 pixels disappeared altogether, which is the critical size we wish to use.
+Using cv2 (cv3) the antialias pixels were more intense in colour but the antialiased line was foreshortened - in fact small lines of 3 or 4 pixels disappeared altogether, which is the critical diagonal size we wish to use.

 We could implement the Xialon Wu antialiasing algorithm, but unfortunately at 45 and its multiples it no longer works.
 All this means it is probably best to rethink our antialiasing method.

-It was found that the corners could be antialiased by drawing the image at a larger size, say nine times as large, then we reduce the image size while applying a resampling filter.
-The colour has been intensified by leaching some colour from the borders but mainly because we are compressing arcs into a pixel or two.
-Unfortunately the arrow has no such aids.
-If you look at the lines image above, notice the two right hand lines, the green one was drawn ascending the red one descending - see how the line follows a slightly different path.
-We can use a bresenham algorithm to predict the correct path, most examples strictly follow only one path whichever way they are drawn, the script I managed to find changes with direction but in the opposite manner to PIL.
+It will be shown that the corners can be antialiased by drawing the image at a larger size, say nine times as large, then reduce the image size while applying a resampling filter.
+The antalias pixel colour has been created by leaching some colour from the diagonals but we are also compressing arcs into a pixel or two.
+Unfortunately the arrow has no such aid.
+If you look at the lines image above, notice the two right hand lines both are parallel, the green one was drawn ascending the red one descending - see how the line follows a slightly different path.
+We can use a bresenham algorithm to predict the correct path, most bresenham scripts strictly follow only one path whichever way they are drawn, the script I managed to find does change with direction but in the opposite manner to PIL.

   ### 08.2 Drawing with PIL(Pillow)
 We could used tkinter canvas, but we would still have had to use PIL at some stage, so let's only try using PIL since the drawing is